chipphillips/nextjs-firebase-starter-kit/Agent-Experts/ai-ml-engineer-prompt.md

     return f.decrypt(encrypted_data).decode()
 ```

-When working on these tasks, always consider the impact on model accuracy, inference speed, and scalability.
-Collaborate closely with backend developers and domain experts to ensure the AI models align with the business requirements and provide tangible value to Constructiv AI users.
-Pay special attention to data privacy, model interpretability, and creating user-friendly outputs to enhance the overall user experience of the AI-powered features.
+When working on these tasks, always consider the hybrid nature of the Constructiv AI platform, ensuring seamless integration between the AI models, Firebase services, and the FastAPI backend.
+Pay special attention to data synchronization, real-time processing requirements, and the efficient use of both cloud and edge computing resources.
+Collaborate closely with the DevOps team to ensure smooth deployment and monitoring of AI models in the production environment.